-COVID-19 has taken the world by storm and is now posing as a massive burden on the healthcare services of the world.
-Another long-standing global epidemic is Diabetes mellitus and Diabetics who get infected with COVID-19 have been seen to have worse outcomes and a high non-survival rate.
-The global focus is to control the pandemic for which diabetes has proved to be a vulnerable group.
-The present review aimed to assemble the information about Diabetes mellitus and COVID-19 mainly focusing on the interrelation of pandemics of the past and Diabetes mellitus, possible pathophysiological mechanisms governing COVID-19 in diabetics, the effect of COVID-19 infection on underlying Diabetes mellitus, morbidity, and mortality in diabetic COVID-19 patients and finally the management of Diabetes mellitus in the current pandemic.it is concluded that this COVID-19 pandemic is still lurking and it is of great importance to highlight the fact that a high percentage of the population of the world is affected by various comorbidities like diabetes mellitus, hypertension, COPD, obesity, etc which makes a subset of the population more vulnerable.
+COVID-19 storm has taken the world and is now posing a massive burden on the healthcare services of the world.
+Another longstanding global epidemic is diabetes mellitus and diabetics who get infected with COVID-19 have been seen to have worse outcomes and a high non-survival rate.
+The global focus is to control the pandemic for which diabetes has been proved to be a vulnerable group.
+The aim of the present review was to assemble the information about diabetes mellitus and COVID-19 mainly focusing on the interrelation of pandemics of the past and diabetes mellitus, possible pathophysiological mechanisms governing COVID-19 in diabetics, the effect of COVID-19 infection on underlying diabetes mellitus, morbidity, and mortality in diabetic COVID-19 patients, and finally the management of Diabetes Mellitus (DM) in the current pandemic.
+It was concluded that this COVID-19 pandemic is still lurking and it is of great importance to highlight the fact that a high percentage of the population of the world is affected by various comorbidities like diabetes mellitus, hypertension, COPD, obesity, etc., which makes a subset of the population more vulnerable.
 This vulnerable population is at increased risk for a poor outcome if affected by COVID-19.
 Hence, we as a society should prioritize this population at risk to avoid adding additional burden to the already overburdened health care system in the present COVID-19 scenario.

-Keywords: COVID-19, SARS-Cov-2, Diabetes mellitus, Co morbidities, CVD
+Keywords: COVID-19, SARS Cov 2, Diabetes mellitus, Health care services